ShreYansHSachan11/HackAI_Hack-230528/README.md

  -- On Windows:

+    $ venv\Scripts\activate

-    $ venv\Scripts\activate On macOS and Linux:
+ --  On macOS and Linux:

     $ source venv/bin/activate Install the required dependencies:

     $ pip install -r requirements.txt Running the Application

-4. Start the Flask application:
+4. Start the Flask application: flask run By default, run this command inside your terminal

+           $ python app.py
-    $ flask run By default, the app will run on http://127.0.0.1:5000/.
+    the app will run on http://127.0.0.1:5000/.

 Open your web browser and navigate to the above URL to access the Weather Alert Web App.
 Fill out the form with your location and temperature range preferences, and click the "Submit" button to receive alerts.

 ## Special Considerations
 1. The app uses a simple subprocess to demonstrate the concept of monitoring temperature ranges.
 In a production environment, a more robust mechanism for monitoring and alerting should be implemented.